 On the definition of a video slice, no general definition exists, but some video coding specification such as H.264/AVC and H.265/HEVC make use of this concept and map video slices to NAL units.
-However, the current definition in itself may be misleading for example (i) as a slice is typically not fully self-contained lacking parameter sets and/or relying on data sent in earlier video slices for spatial and/or temporal prediction, or (ii) the processing of a video slice in encoder and decoder is application dependent.
-In general, it seems unnecessary to understand the media codec specific details of a video slices from SA2 perspective.
+However, the current definition of SA2 in itself may be misleading for example (i) as a slice is typically not fully self-contained lacking parameter sets and/or relying on data sent in earlier video slices for spatial and/or temporal prediction, or (ii) the processing of a video slice in encoder and decoder is application dependent.
+In general, it seems unnecessary to understand the media codec specific details of video slices from SA2 perspective.
 SA2 should rather refrain from define video slices as it is not a network concept, but instead established well-defined and generic network-centric concepts.
 A slice as understood by SA4 may only be used an example.

 Any input on traffic characteristics of typical media services that rely on e.g. PDU Sets, as necessary.

-Based on the response to question 1 above, it is clear that the PDU Set concept when map to SA4 information units results in some open questions and neither a comprehensive nor a definitive answer can be provided.
-In addition, it is difficult, and likely impossible to identify common “traffic characteristics”, since the traffic characteristics heavily depend on the application choices, such the application, the codec in use, the data formats, the encoding operation (bitrate control, usage of slices, error resilience such as intra frames, GDR, or long-term prediction, etc.).
-In particular, low-latency XR and cloud gaming video services such as Split-Rendering or Cloud Gaming typically would not use the traditional coding structure with a fixed GOP structures.
-In addition, the field of low-latency video delivery is undergoing heavy innovation and new coding method may be established frequently.
+Based on the response to question 1 above, it is clear that the PDU Set concept, when mapped to SA4 information units, results in some open questions, and neither a comprehensive nor a definitive answer can be provided.
+In addition, it is difficult and likely impossible to identify common “traffic characteristics” since the traffic characteristics heavily depend on the application choices, such as the application, the codec in use, the data formats, the encoding operation (bitrate control, usage of slices, error resilience such as intra frames, GDR, or long-term prediction, etc.).
+In particular, low-latency XR and cloud gaming video services such as Split-Rendering or Cloud Gaming typically would not use the traditional coding structure with a fixed GOP structure.
+In addition, the field of low-latency video delivery is undergoing heavy innovation and new coding methods may be established frequently.
 Nevertheless, SA4 documents a comprehensive set of encoding and packaging options in TR 26.926 (and the PD) and provide some typical traffic characteristics.
-We encourage SA2 to use those as a baseline, if specific examples for XR traffic characteristics are needed.
-However, we encourage SA2 to not imply that the traffic characteristics are universally applicable for all XR applications.
+We encourage SA2 to use those as a baseline if specific examples for XR traffic characteristics are needed.
+However, we encourage SA2 not to imply that the traffic characteristics are universally applicable for all XR applications.

 Clarify what, if any, dependency there is between the IP packets that make up PDU Sets, e.g. a frame/”slice”.

 Again, based on the response to question 1, no single comprehensive answer can be provided.
-The examples above provide some insight into possible dependencies, from none, to a dependency that the information unit is prefix dependent to the case that if any piece is lost of an information unit, the entire unit may be discarded.
+The examples above provide some insight into possible dependencies, from none to a dependency that the information unit is prefixed dependent to the case that if any piece is lost of an information unit, the entire unit may be discarded.
 We believe that different application media layer mappings and receiver implementations should be addressed by the PDU Set concept and the media/application layer should be able to configure the appropriate handling.

 Clarify what, if any, dependency there is between PDU Sets that may carry, e.g. different frames/”slices”.